 Welcome to The Center for Surgical Weight Loss at Care New England.
 We understand that obesity can be a difficult disease to live with and a frustrating problem to treat.
 That's why we are committed to helping you along your journey to better health.

 Watching the video is the first step in getting educated on your options.
-We then invite you to schedule an in-person consultation at Care New England’s Center for Surgical Weight Loss in Warwick, RI, or now our NEW location in South County.
-Also, we welcome your questions at any time at the number to the right and wish you the best in your decision journey.
+We then invite you to schedule an in-person consultation at Care New England’s Center for Surgical Weight Loss in Warwick, RI, or now our NEW location in South County Commons.
+We welcome your questions at any time at the number to the right and wish you the best in your decision journey.
 We are here to help.

 Our free webinar is the first step towards easily finding the answers to your questions, all from the privacy of your own home.
 By participating in the free webinar, led by Dr. Jeannine Giovanni, director of bariatric surgery at Care New England, you’ll learn more about the considerations of surgical weight loss, get to know Care New England’s expert bariatric team, and take the first steps to start your journey to a healthier life.

 Once you have watched the video, you’ll have a basic understanding of the surgical weight loss process.
 Once completed you’ll be able to schedule an in-person consultation at Care New England’s Center for Surgical Weight Loss in Warwick, RI.